As an API developer, you need to:

 Limit API scopes

 An application can include any scope defined for an API in its request.
 Instead of allowing all available scopes to be requested, however, you can limit scopes for certain users.
 For example, a user of your application can be given a role so that requests on their behalf are limited to just the scopes assigned to that role.
-To do this, you can use the Authorization Extension and a custom Rule.
+To do this, you can use the Authorization Extension and create a custom rule.
+To learn more about Rules, read Auth0 Rules.

-We discuss this approach in more depth in our SPA+API Architecture Scenario.
+To learn about this approach in more depth, read our SPA+API Architecture Scenario.
 Specifically, you can review the Configure the Authorization Extension section to learn how to configure the Authorization Extension and create a custom Rule that will ensure scopes are granted based on a user's role.